linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 # Example 5.8

 Consider a 1-year futures contract on an investment asset that provides no income.
-It costs  $2 per unit to store the asset, with the payment being made at the end of the year.
-Assume that the spot price is$ 450 per unit and the risk-free rate is 7\% per annum for all maturities.
+It costs  \$2 per unit to store the asset, with the payment being made at the end of the year.
+Assume that the spot price is\$ 450 per unit and the risk-free rate is 7\% per annum for all maturities.
 This corresponds to  $r = 0.07$ ,  $S_0 = 450$ ,  $T = 1$ , and

 $$